-VIP Lounge was a series of portraits of well-known Dutch people who have gained international fame for their professional achievements.
-In this programme our guest is Dutch football legend Johan Cruijff (1947-2016).
-After rising to fame as a player for his hometown Amsterdam’s team Ajax, he played on the Dutch team in the sensational final match of the FIFA World Cup won by Germany in 1974, demonstrating his famous “Cruijff Turn”, and gaining the title Player of the Tournament.
-His many other distinctions would later include European Player of the Year (1973), and European Player of the Century (1999), and he came in second after Pelé for the title of World Player of the Century in the same year.
+VIP Lounge was a series of portraits produced in the late 1980’s of well-known Dutch people who gained international fame for their professional achievements.
+In this programme our guest was Dutch football legend Johan Cruijff (1947-2016).
+After rising to fame as a player for his hometown Amsterdam’s team Ajax, he played on the Dutch team in the sensational final match of the FIFA World Cup won by Germany in 1974, demonstrating his famous “Cruijff Turn” and was named player of the tournament.
+His many other distinctions would later include European Player of the Century in 1999, and he came in second after Pelé for the title of World Player of the Century in the same year.

-Presented by Rob Groen
+Producer: Rob Groen

-Broadcast 14 September 1987
+Broadcast: September 14, 1987